Key product features in a nutshell

 RADEAGLE is a handheld radiation detection instrument that can exactly do that.
 It measures the dose rate, locates the source and identifies it.
 Reliable, robust and quick.

 RADEAGLE´s detector is huge.
 That means it is very sensitive for radiation and all sorts of alarming will go very fast.
+It consists of a sodium iodide NaI(Tl) crystal which is sensitive to radiation.
 But thats not all.
 RADEAGLE can be equipped with other detector materials as well.
-We also offer a cerium bromide CeBr and a lanthanum bromide LaBr3(Ce) variant.
+We also offer a cerium bromide CeBr and a lanthanum bromide LaBr3(Ce) variant, which have better resolution.

 8 hours nonstop operation in field.
 With extension battery pack even 16 hours of nonstop operation.
 A special battery holder allows you to add simple AA batteries, as you get them everywhere.